|Quick Facts: Food Preparation Workers|

 Food preparation workers learn through short-term on-the-job training, usually lasting several weeks.
 No formal education or previous work experience is required.

 The median hourly wage for food preparation workers was $11.92 in May 2019.

-Employment of food preparation workers is projected to grow 8 percent from 2016 to 2026, about as fast as the average for all occupations.
+Employment of food preparation workers is projected to grow 8 percent from 2018 to 2028, faster than the average for all occupations.
 Job prospects are expected to be very good because of the need to replace workers who leave the occupation every year.